UNdot33K/ScriptKiddie_AV/README.md

 then the script will ask you if you want to see the differences and it will automatically open for you the files that you should examine.

-- WineMerge it is automatically called and opens the output files with the detected changes.
+- WinMerge it is automatically called and opens the output files with the detected changes.
 - There was a name change for the output files
 - Some code improvements (tweaks).